Morocco Details

 Lightweight jacket + 1 sweater for cool evenings

-Scarf for enering holy sites and for warmth.
+Scarf for entering holy sites and for warmth.

 Undergarments + Socks: